elecro/vkdemos/README.md

 # Single file Vulkan example(s)

-## vktriangle.cpp
+## vktriangle

 Draws a triangle and saves it as a ppm image (with minimal "helper" methods).

-See start of the `vktriangle.cpp` file on details how to compile and run.
+See start of the [vktriangle.cpp](vktriangle/vktriangle.cpp) file on details how to compile and run.